Select a language to view our site with

 Personal Experience:

-• At least one Holotropic Breathwork workshop.
+• At least five Holotropic Breathwork workshop /psychedelic therapies.

 • Participation in the final integration workshop.